- What Causes the “This PC Can’t Run Windows 11?” Issue?

 If you have TPM installed, consider checking your manufacturer’s policy before making changes to your BIOS.
 That way, you’ll avoid voiding your warranty.
 You can also follow the instructions on their site on enabling TPM.

 Back Up Your Files

-It always makes sense to back up important files whenever you want to make impactful modifications – more so when you’re trying to install a new OS – even if you’re not using the “Delete everything” option.
-So, take our word for it and back up your PC.
-You’ll be glad you did.
+It always makes sense to back up important files whenever you want to apply impactful modifications – more so when trying to install a new OS – even if you’re not using the “Delete everything” option.

 Follow the Instructions Carefully